shayanalis/job_agent/README.md

 ### Workflow status persistence

-Statuses now persist to SQLite via `StatusService` + `StatusRepository`.
+Statuses now persist exclusively to SQLite via `StatusService` + `StatusRepository`.
 By default the database lives at `data/status_snapshots.db` (override with `DATABASE_URL`).
-Records expire after one hour based on `updated_at`, and in-memory caches mirror the DB for fast lookups.
+The service reads and writes directly to the database—there is no TTL or in-memory cache—so runs survive server restarts.
 Run `make migrate-db` whenever new tables or columns are introduced.

 ## 5. Observability